deroneriksson/python-wsi-preprocessing/docs/index.md

 The scoring formula generates good results for the images in the dataset and was developed through experimentation with the training dataset.
 The *tissuepercent* is emphasized by squaring its value.
 The *colorfactor* value is used to weigh hematoxylin staining heavier than eosin staining.
-Utilizing an HSV color model, broad saturation and value distributions are given more weight by the *saturationvaluefactor*.
+Utilizing the HSV color model, broad saturation and value distributions are given more weight by the *saturationvaluefactor*.
 The *quantityfactor* value utilizes the tissue percentage to give more weight to tiles with more tissue.
 Note that if *colorfactor*, *saturationvaluefactor*, or *quantityfactor* evaluate to 0, the *score* will be 0.
 The *score* is scaled to a value from